-The first works to exploit this space were the gravity-formed or suspended paintings.
+The first works to exploit this space were the gravityformed or suspended paintings.
 They consisted of paint poured directly onto raw canvas and exhibited in a way consistent with the manner in which they were made.
 They were painted on the floor and in part suspended from the ceiling.
 It became unnecessary to force the convoluted canvas back into the single plane and flat surface of the stretcher.
 The liquidity of the colors was reinforced by the fluidity of the canvas.
 Paint and surface took on an added, third-dimensional reality.
 Now the canvas was not only the means to, but a primary part of, the object.
-The suspended paintings began by celebrating the working process and ended with the involvement of the wall, the floor, and the ceiling.
-The year 1968 was one of revelation and determination-something was in the air, and it was in that spirit that I did the drape paintings.
+The suspended mrd-dimensional reality.
+Now the carivas was not only the means to, but a primary part of, the object.
+The suspended